vishipayyallore/speaker_series_2021/MicrosoftReactor/S6_2021Nov24_ContainerizedWebApps/README.md

 ## What are we doing today?

-> 1. Deploy **.sqlproj** into Azure SQL Server
-> 1. Deploy .NET 6 Web API to Azure App Service
-> 1. Web App Console, App Service Editor, and Kudu Console
-> 1. Veiw Event Log inside Kudu Console
-> 1. Configuring Diagnostics Logs.
-Streaming Logs, and Access Log files
-> 1. Deploy Angular 12 Web App to Azure App Service
+> 1. Introduction to Docker
-> 1. Enabling CORS and accessing using Angular 12 App
+> 1. Build and store images by using Azure Container Registry
+> 1. Deploy a web app by using an image from an Azure Container Registry repository
+> 1. Create and deploy a web app from a Docker image
+> 1. Update the image and automatically redeploy the web app
-> 1. Custom Domains and attaching to the Web App
+> 1. Modify the image and redeploy the web app
-> 1. Web App SSL
 > 1. SUMMARY / RECAP / Q&A